-Truck Accident Lawyer
+Truck Accident Lawyer Orange County

-Statistics show that truck drivers are generally safer than vehicle drivers.
-Unfortunately, trucks still account for a huge portion of fatalities because of their size.
-Even when truck drivers are extremely careful, an accident can happen and cause significant damage.
+Statistics show that truck drivers are generally safer than drivers of smaller vehicles.
+However, even when truck drivers are extremely careful, an accident can happen and cause significant damage.

 Commercial Vehicle Types

 Because the following vehicle types are used commercially, there might be multiple parties responsible for causing your injuries.
-Other than the truck driver, the truck’s owner or the driver’s employer may be liable.
+Other than the truck driver, the truck’s owner or the driver’s employer may also be liable.
 The truck’s manufacturer, a maintenance company, or the parent company of the driver’s employer could also be responsible.

 From taxis to tractors, a variety of vehicles are used for commercial purposes.
 In general, larger vehicles will cause more severe damage.
-If the commercial vehicle is carrying something flammable or hazardous, people may suffer from burns and significant injuries.
+If the commercial vehicle is carrying something flammable or hazardous, victims may suffer from burns and significant injuries.
 The following are some of the most common types of commercial vehicles.